Lawn Removal Programs FAQs

 • Complete the phone consultation early – after we review your application, we’ll invite you to a 15 – 30 minute consultation to review your project and the participant contract.
 Your application is not fully approved until you complete the phone consultation and return the signed contract.

 Also note that we generally approve 90% of applications as long as they meet the basic project requirements.
-We do have a limited number of spots available for each participating city.
+Space is limited to a predetermined number of households.
+Supplies and participation are limited and fluctuate annually.

 Lawn Removal Service: FAQs